 Some bone fractures require surgery and extensive rehabilitation.
 If the injury prevents you from working, the loss of income may cause added financial stress.
 You should not have to worry about how to pay the medical bills if you sustained a broken bone in an accident caused by someone else.
 Our broken bone injury lawyers fight hard for our clients.
 We won’t accept anything less than the maximum compensation possible for your claim.

 Our personal injury attorneys at Younce, Vtipil, Baznik & Banks, P.A. have helped thousands of people across North Carolina get justice when someone else’s negligence caused them harm.
 We’ll be ready to stand up for your rights.
-Call us at (800) 811-9495 or fill out a contact form to schedule a confidential consultation with us today.
+Call us at (800) 811-9495 or fill out a contact form to schedule a free confidential consultation with us today.

 Types of Accidents that Lead to Broken Bones and Fractures